 Supported account types - Accounts in this organizational directory only

 The Application (client) ID and Directory (tenant) ID are created.
 Enter these values on the configuration page in the Client ID and Tenant ID fields during the configuration step in the Vulcan connector configuration described below.

-When you see the Application (client) ID displayed in the Vulcan Cyber MS TVM integration pane, click Add API Permissions.
+Once the Application (client) ID is displayed in the Vulcan Cyber MS TVM integration pane, click Add/Request API Permissions.